eth-protocol-fellows/protocol-studies/docs/eps/intro.md

 - Restart your browser and rejoin
 - Try a different browser (especially if you are using a Chromium based, try Firefox and vice versa)
-- Use the [mobile Jitsi app](https://jitsi.org/downloads/) instead of desktop (you just need to point it to our domain)
+- Use the [mobile Jitsi app](https://jitsi.org/downloads/) instead of desktop (you just need to point it to our domain meet.ethereum.org)
 - Check your network and firewall settings, make sure your browser allows WebRTC
 - Visit Jitsi [community forum](https://community.jitsi.org/) to search for specific issue or report your problem